 LORI A. MEDLEY is a Senior Counsel in the Litigation practice, in the New York office of Epstein Becker Green, and a member of the Technology, Media, and Telecommunications strategic industry group.
-She litigates a wide range of complex commercial disputes, employment discrimination matters, and other employment-related matters in state and federal courts, in a variety of industries, including financial services and banking, health care, advertising, and insurance.
+She litigates a wide range of complex commercial disputes, employment discrimination matters, and other employment-related matters, in a variety of industries, including financial services and banking, health care, advertising, and insurance, as well as charitable organizations.

 - Hostile work environment